 The Committee comprises those Directors considered to be independent by the Board.
-The Chairman of the Board is not a member of the Committee but attends meetings by invitation.
-The Committee met twice during the year and attendance by each Director is shown in the table on page 52.
+The Chair of the Company is not a member of the Committee but attends meetings by invitation.
+The Committee met twice during the year and attendance by each Director is shown in the table on page 55.
 The Board has taken note of the requirements that the Committee as a whole should have competence relevant to the sector in which the Company operates and that at least one member of the Committee should have recent and relevant financial experience.
 The Committee is satisfied that it is properly constituted in both respects.
-I was appointed Chairman of the Committee in 2016 and am a Fellow of the Institute of Chartered Accountants in England and Wales, I am also the Chairman of the Audit & Risk Committee of one other public company; the other Committee members have a combination of financial, investment and other relevant experience gained throughout their careers.
-The experience of the Committee members can be assessed from the Directors' biographies set out on pages 41 and 42.
+I was appointed Chair of the Committee on 1 March 2023,

+I succeeded Humphrey van der Klugt in this role.
+Humphrey remains a member of the Committee.
+I am a qualified accountant and have been a member of a number of Audit & Risk Committees over many years.
+The other Committee members have a combination of financial, investment and other relevant experience gained throughout their careers.

+The experience of the Committee members can be assessed from the Directors' biographies set out on pages 41 to 43.